AnkitPatel12/BLIP_Programming_Language/README.md

 # BLIP_Programming_Language
-Created a interpreter for the BLIP Programming Languague in C++ using expression trees and other data strucutres and algorithms.

 The Blip Language, var, set, output and text commands: We ask that you implement four language statements.
 Two of these (var and set) are for creating and assignment